Message from Dr. Sklar

 - On the forefront in clinical research and health information technology

 Centerstone responds to the behavioral health care needs of individuals and families, regardless of age or the severity of challenges.
 Our broad range of professional services is designed to ensure that sensitive, individualized care is available to everyone seeking help.
-They offer a multitude of programs that are designed to address the wide-range of emotional, behavioral, psychological, and addiction issues that affect the individuals in their care.
-They have also created a number of educational outreach initiatives designed to provide young and old alike with a better understanding of behavioral healthcare.
+We offer a multitude of programs that are designed to address the wide-range of emotional, behavioral, psychological, and addiction issues that affect the individuals in our care.
+We have also created a number of educational outreach initiatives designed to provide young and old alike with a better understanding of behavioral healthcare.
 Centerstone exists to help individuals from all walks of life in need.

 Site Training Director

 Dr. Sklar is the Training Director for Centerstone.
 He is a licensed psychologist in the state of Indiana with the Health Service Provider certification.
 He received his Ph.D. in Psychology from United States International University in San Diego, California.
 His research interests explored the psychological impact of infertility in men and women.
 In his 30+ years with Centerstone, he has worked in an inpatient setting for adolescents, provided care for children, adolescents, families and adults with a wide range of diagnoses.
 He has worked in an EAP within a medical clinic and has over 20 years’ experience in after hours and emergency room crisis intervention.
 He has experience in private practice and has supervised numerous practicum students, predoctoral interns, and postdoctoral residents.
 He practices from a Humanistic-Existential perspective with an emphasis on CBT.

 Annual Pay for the 2024-2025 Training Year: $35,000